Learn why some investors are turning to preferred securities for tax-advantaged income.

 Supply and demand dynamics are a notable positive for bank preferreds at this time.
 After the financial crisis of 2008, banks issued a significant amount of preferreds to meet the new higher capital levels required by regulators.
 Now that many of those needs have been met, issuance has slowed.
 This has created a very positive technical backdrop for preferreds.

 Tax treatment is another major advantage.
 While most investors, when looking for tax-advantaged investments, migrate to the tax-free municipal market, most preferreds offer tax-advantaged income in the form of qualified dividends.
-Qualified dividend income, which is taxed at the lower long-term federal capital gains rates (0% to 23.8% depending on an investor’s taxable income bracket, plus the 3.8% net investment income tax for high earners)1, can offer an after-tax yield pickup versus traditional corporate bonds, where the interest is taxed at federal ordinary income tax rates (up to 40.8% currently).
-This creates a significantly higher taxable equivalent yield: An investor in the top tax bracket must earn 6.43% in a corporate bond to match the after-tax yield of a 5% preferred (the difference between the top income tax rate vs. the long term capital gain rate that applies to qualified dividends).
+Qualified dividend income, which is taxed at the lower long-term federal capital gains rates (0% to 20%, depending on an investor’s taxable income bracket, plus the 3.8% net investment income tax for high earners)1, can offer an after-tax yield pickup versus traditional corporate bonds, where the interest is taxed at federal ordinary income tax rates (up to 40.8% currently).
+This creates a significantly higher taxable equivalent yield: An investor in the top tax bracket must earn roughly 5.15% in a corporate bond to match the after-tax yield of a 4% preferred (the difference between the top income tax rate versus the long-term capital gains rate that applies to qualified dividends).
 Each preferred stock issue has a prospectus that details the structure, helping an investor to determine the taxable nature of its dividends.

-Bank preferreds have higher yields mainly because they sit lower in the bank’s capital structure to other kinds of debt.
+Bank preferreds have higher yields mainly because they sit lower in the bank’s debt capital structure.
 While preferred stock is senior to common equity on a bank’s balance sheet, it falls below all other creditors, including subordinated or senior unsecured debt.
 The risk is that in a bank liquidation, preferred shareholders would get little to nothing in recovery.
 This is known as subordination risk.
 Additionally, as most preferreds mainly pay dividends, not interest, the issuer has the ability to turn off the coupon indefinitely if its capital levels fall dramatically.
 Note, however, that this normally happens only if that issuer first eliminates its common dividend (generally not something a bank wants to do).
 This outcome seems unlikely in the near term as the banking sector remains soundly profitable and well capitalized with common equity.

-In the aftermath of the financial crisis banks were required to significantly bolster their capital positions, creating a much stronger fundamental backdrop in the preferred space.
+In the aftermath of the financial crisis, banks were required to significantly bolster their capital positions, creating a much stronger fundamental backdrop in the preferred space.
 “The strength of the financial sector now is a big reason we are comfortable suggesting that certain investors can consider moving down the capital structure with bank preferreds,” says Domenic Matera, Head of Taxable Fixed Income Sales & Trading within Morgan Stanley Wealth Management.

-To learn more about preferred securities and how they might fit into your broader portfolio strategy, speak with your Morgan Stanley Financial Advisor (or find a Financial Advisor near you using the locator below).
+To learn more about preferred securities and how they might fit into your broader portfolio strategy, speak with your Morgan Stanley Financial Advisor.